Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Log pseudoholomorphic maps

-$\mfi_{\cN_XD}$ is the same as the restriction to $TD^\om$ of $J$.
+$\mfi_{\cN_XD}$ is the same as the restriction to $TD^\perp$ of $J$.
 Let $J_D$ denote the restriction of $J$ to $TD$.

-\bLm{ConnectionToDbar_lmm} Suppose $(X,\om)$ is a symplectic manifold, $D$ is a symplectic submanifold, $J$ is an almost complex structure on $X$ such that $J(TD)\!=\!TD$, and $\na$ is the complex linear connection associated to $(\om,J)$ in (\ref{CLConn_e}).
+\bLm{ConnectionToDbar_lmm} Suppose $(X,\om)$ is a symplectic manifold, $D$ is a symplectic submanifold, $J$ is an $\om$-tame almost complex structure on $X$ such that $J(TD)\!=\!TD$, and $\wh\na$ is the $\C$-linear connection associated to $(\om,J)$ in (\ref{CLConn_e2}).
 Then the $\dbar$-operator

 in (\ref{ConnToNa_e}) descends to a $\dbar$-operator \bEq{dbarcNXV_e} \dbar_{\cN_XD}\colon \Gamma\big(D,\cN_XD\big)\lra \Gamma\big(D,\Om_{D,J_D}^{0,1}\!\otimes_{\C}\!\cN_XD\big) \eEq on $(\cN_XD,\mfi_{\cN_XD})\!\lra\!(D,J_D)$. \eLm